More young Australians suicide/self-harm and use antidepressants while experts dismiss FDA warning

 This is a possibility that many suicide prevention experts seem reluctant to consider.
 Instead they hypothesise alternative explanations for rising youth suicide rates.
 For example, in 2016 Orygen, in collaboration with representatives from eleven other organisations (including Beyond Blue, the Black Dog Institute and headspace), produced a report, titled Raising the bar for youth suicide prevention.
 The report unambiguously identified that youth and child suicide rates were rising.

 The report’s authors hypothesised multiple possible causes (e.g. increased use of social media, homophobia and untreated mental illness).
 In the entire body of the 57-page report, the word ‘medication’ is mentioned once, and antidepressants and SSRI’s are not mentioned at all.
-The highly plausible hypothesis that, in line with the FDA warning, rising antidepressant prescribing rates are at least in part responsible for rising youth and child suicide rates was completely ignored.
+The highly plausible hypothesis that, in line with the FDA warning, rising antidepressant prescribing rates are at least in part responsible for rising youth and child suicide rates was not considered.

 Self-harm - More recently, in February 2019, research published in BMJ Open (Cairns et al, 2019) found “a concerning increase in child/adolescent self-poisoning in Australia” that mirrored an increase in psychotropic prescribing rates, particularly antidepressants.
 Cairns et al. also found that there was "substantial overlap between the most dispensed psychotropics and medicines most commonly used in self-poisoning episodes."